 Pregnancy is covered under the Americans with Disabilities Act (ADA).
-However the ADA does not consider a normal pregnancy to be a disability.
-If you experience high-risk complications that substantially limit a major life activity, you may be considered disabled under the ADA and, therefore, entitled to reasonable accommodation to perform your job.
+However, the ADA does not consider a normal pregnancy to be a disability.
+If you experience high-risk complications that substantially limit a major life activity, you may be considered disabled under the ADA and entitled to reasonable accommodations.

 Twenty five percent of expectant women will experience one or more complications.
 These complications may cause you to miss work.
 The ADA does not address income replacement due to a disability.

 - When pregnancy is considered a qualifying impairment